 13. Invest in some anniversary swag.

-“Celebrating 25 years in business in 2025” can be a great line for pens and water bottles.
+“Celebrating 25 years in business in 2025” can be a great line for promotional pens and promotional water bottles.
+(Amazon affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.)

 14. Throw an anniversary party.